2222-01-05

 Customers send feature requests

-With a proper dashboard and labels, you can keep all the information in one place automatically.
-No wasted time on manual errors, and you can know with certainty what you’re dealing with when it comes to collected customer feedback.
+With a proper dashboard and labels, you can automatically keep all the information in one place.
+There will be no wasted time on manual errors, and you can know with certainty what you’re dealing with when it comes to collecting customer feedback.

 Step 4: Send gathered feedback to devs, project managers, and CS managers and let them cook 🍳